 Dan received bachelor’s degrees in finance and international studies from the University of Missouri in 2014, graduating magna cum laude and cum laude, respectively.
 While at Mizzou, Dan served as president of the Lambda Chi Alpha fraternity and VP of Finance & Records for the Interfraternity Council.

-Dan is a member of the Georgia State Bar, the Georgia Trial Lawyers Association, and the American Association for Justice.
+Dan is a member of the Georgia State Bar, the Georgia Trial Lawyers Association, American Association for Justice and the American Bar Association.

 In his spare time, Dan enjoys writing music and plays guitar, piano, and cello.
 He is also a long-distance runner and a proud Eagle Scout.
 Prior to law school, Dan worked for a sports marketing firm and likes watching his SEC teams on game day.